Chinmaysul/ASIC-Design/README.md

 - **Type**: Input
 - **Description**: The reset signal for the RISC-V CPU.
 When activated, it initializes or resets the CPU to a known state, ensuring a clean start for system operations.

+**Hence the simulation successfully demonstrates the integration of DAC and PLL peripherals with the RISC-V processor, converting digital outputs to analog signals.**